Intranet: Benefits

-Cost-effectiveness: Users can view information and data via web-browser rather than maintaining physical documents such as procedure manuals, internal phone list and requisition forms.
-This can potentially save the business money on printing, duplicating documents, and the environment as well as document maintenance overhead.
+Users can view information and data via a web browser rather than maintaining physical documents such as procedure manuals, internal phone list and requisition forms.
+This can potentially save the business money on printing, duplicating documents, and the environment, as well as document maintenance overhead.
 For example, the HRM company PeopleSoft "derived significant cost savings by shifting HR processes to the intranet".
 McGovern goes on to say the manual cost of enrolling in benefits was found to be US$109.48 per enrollment.
 "Shifting this process to the intranet reduced the cost per enrollment to $21.79; a saving of 80 percent".
 Another company that saved money on expense reports was Cisco.
 "In 1996, Cisco processed 54,000 reports and the amount of dollars processed was USD19 million".

-Enhance collaboration: Information is easily accessible by all authorised users, which enables teamwork.
-Being able to communicate in real-time through integrated third party tools, such as an instant messenger, promotes the sharing of ideas and removes blockages to communication to help boost a business's productivity.

-Cross-platform capability: Standards-compliant web browsers are available for Windows, Mac, and UNIX.

-Built for one audience: Many companies dictate computer specifications which, in turn, may allow Intranet developers to write applications that only have to work on one browser (no cross-browser compatibility issues).
+Many companies dictate computer specifications which, in turn, may allow Intranet developers to write applications that only have to work on one browser such that there are no cross-browser compatibility issues.
 Being able to specifically address one's "viewer" is a great advantage.
 Since intranets are user-specific (requiring database/network authentication prior to access), users know exactly who they are interfacing with and can personalize their intranet based on role (job title, department) or individual ("Congratulations Jane, on your 3rd year with our company!").

-Promote common corporate culture: Every user has the ability to view the same information within the intranet.

-Supports a distributed computing architecture: The intranet can also be linked to a company's management information system, for example a time keeping system.

-Employee Engagement: Since "involvement in decision making" is one of the main drivers of employee engagement, offering tools (like forums or surveys) that foster peer-to-peer collaboration and employee participation can make employees feel more valued and involved.
+Since "involvement in decision making" is one of the main drivers of employee engagement, offering tools (like forums or surveys) that foster peer-to-peer collaboration and employee participation can make employees feel more valued and involved.